 AHN’s Orthopaedic Institute’s multidisciplinary team of surgeons, physicians, nurses, physician assistants and rehabilitation specialists work together to develop a coordinated treatment plan specifically designed for each patient, specializing in pediatric orthopaedics, joint replacement, orthopaedic surgery, spinal surgery, and sports medicine.
 AHN’s Sports Medicine team is the official medical provider for the Pittsburgh Pirates, the Pittsburgh Riverhounds, and numerous regional high schools, and has been designated as an Official U.S. Olympic Regional Medical Center.

-AHN Women & Children Institute offers compassionate and comprehensive care through its network of more than 100 obstetricians and gynecologists, and hundreds of other specialists who work together to care for women.
-AHN growing Women’s Health team treats patients at more than 50 women’s health office locations, through every life stage: prevention and wellness; labor and delivery services; advanced gynecologic surgeries; midlife care; specialized cardiovascular treatments; leading-edge breast cancer diagnostic and therapeutic capabilities; menopause and osteoporosis therapies; and innovative clinical trials and advanced therapies for gynecologic cancer.
+AHN Women’s Institute offers compassionate and comprehensive care through its network of more than 100 obstetricians and gynecologists, and hundreds of other specialists who work together to care for women.
+AHN clinicians treat patients at more than 50 women’s health office locations, through every life stage: prevention and wellness; labor and delivery services; advanced gynecologic surgeries; midlife care; specialized cardiovascular treatments; leading-edge breast cancer diagnostic and therapeutic capabilities; menopause and osteoporosis therapies; and innovative clinical trials and advanced therapies for gynecologic cancer.
 In 2018, AHN opened its Alexis Joy D’Achille Center for Perinatal Mental Health, an innovative new facility that offers women with pregnancy-related depression access to a spectrum of family-focused care options under one roof.
-Last year, AHN’s obstetrical units delivered nearly 8,000 babies.
+In 2019, AHN’s obstetrical units delivered more than 8,000 babies.

 Physicians at St. Clair Hospital use the most sophisticated imaging and diagnostic equipment available to assure that patients receive the fastest and most accurate readings, to determine their conditions, and to plot a course of treatment.
 From PET Scanning to CT Scanning to Nuclear Medicine and Ultrasound, the hospital’s Medical Imaging Services offers the most advanced technologies to save lives and provide superior medical care.
 Complementing the services at its main campus in Mt.
 Lebanon, the hospital offers healthcare services at three outpatient centers, including a diagnostic center located in Bethel Park.
 A new medical office building and outpatient center is now open in Peters Township also.
 St. Clair Hospital is home to the region’s largest Emergency Department visited by nearly 60,000 patients each year.
 To accommodate the growing needs of the community in this regard, the hospital recently completed a $13.5-million expansion of the department to increase capacity to 80,000 visitors per year.